 Growth in foreign-born population 2000-2010

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 However, like many other states, Delaware’s ability to produce a STEM workforce has lagged behind this growing demand.
 In these areas, immigrants have been helping to close the shortfall.
-The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
-This translates into a large employment boost for Delaware, where more than a third of all science and engineering graduate students are foreign born temporary residents.
+The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+This translates into a large employment boost for Delaware, where more than a third of all science and engineering graduate students are foreign-born.

 Share of Science/Engineering graduate students who were temporary residents (2010): 38.0%

 Share of Engineering PhDs who were temporary residents (2006-2010): 63.7%

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Delaware.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 1,200 jobs and more than $110 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 1,000 jobs and add more than $107 million to Gross State Product by 2014.